gchen9405/pet-wingman-connect/README.md

 ## Project info

 exactly what it sounds like it's a two man with your cat.
 Basically, this is a Hinge-style dating app where the main differentiator is that each profile has a section for you and also a section for your pet.
 It has the same liking, matching, and messaging capabilities that Hinge does.
 Has working auth and is hooked up to Supabase backend for data storage.
-I spent around 5 hours developing this project.
-Please read the bit below before watching the video.
-[Video demo here](https://youtu.be/frbZMkXZdPI)
+I spent around 5 hours developing this project. pls ignore my bald spot in the video also i was talking kinda fast so lmk if theres anything yall didnt catch [Video demo here](https://youtu.be/Ebxj7s_Yr7s)

-Please note the vid is a little confusing since I'm logging in as multiple different users to demo the auth, matching, and liking configurations.
-For extra context, I first logged in as myself to show the profile creation (I skipped on a pic upload bc I didn't have one on hand, but as you can see from the feed of other profiles, it is entirely functional) and sent a like to my friend Aronne (note that all profiles are entirely live and integrated into the Supabase SQL tables) to showcase the auth and the likes.
-I then logged in as Aronne and my other friend Michael (who I previously matched during dev to test matching features) to highlight the matching features and the messaging system (the previous messages already in their convo history are from dev testing—please ignore them we were just messing around).
-Hope this helps, happy to answer any questions!

 ### Database Schema